- What does 5S mean?

 For more detailed information on each component, please follow the link to the “5S Principles”.
 3S Housekeeping means regular cleaning and should be practiced by every company.
 It can be audited and improved upon.
 It also forms the foundation the 5S program will be built upon.

-What do I gain if I decide to implement it in my company?
+What do I gain if I decide to implement 5S in my company?

 1. Increased Efficiency (Company)